One-game playoff: ABA one game playoffs

 The New Jersey Americans (now the Brooklyn Nets of the NBA) forfeited the 1968 playoff game to the Kentucky Colonels when the Commack Arena on Long Island, where the game was scheduled to be played, was deemed unsuitable due to a wet floor from a leaky ice hockey surface.

 National Hockey League

 Though the National Hockey League, currently the only major professional ice hockey league in North America, has never actually held a one-game playoff in its century long existence, its current playoff qualification rules explicitly allow for the possibility.
-Under current rules, a tie between two teams for a conference's final playoff berth (this being the second wild card seed of a conference under the current format) can only be broken by the following tie-breakers:
+Under current rules, a tie between two teams for a conference's final playoff berth (this being the third place seed of a division or the second wild card seed of a conference under the current format) can only be broken by the following tie-breakers: